RubenSilveira/FeedFromHtml/README.md

 # FeedFromHtml

-Scrapes an online web page and converts it to RSS.
+Server application that scrapes online web pages and serves them as RSS feeds.

-This is a very early release; only the basic works.
+These are very early releases, so only the bare minimum works.

 ## Installation